Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 helm install validator-4 ./charts/quorum-node --namespace quorum --values ./values/validator.yml
 ```

-Once complete, you may need to give the validators a few minutes to peer and for round changes depending when the first
+Once complete, you may need to give the validators a few minutes to peer and for round changes, depending on when the
-validator was spun up before the logs should show blocks being created.
+first validator was spun up, before the logs display blocks being created.

 ![k8s-validator-logs](../../images/kubernetes/kubernetes-validator-logs.png)

 To add a validator into the network, deploy a normal RPC node (step 6) and then
 [vote](../../tutorials/private-network/adding-removing-ibft-validators.md) into the validator pool.

-### 6. Deploy RPC or Transaction nodes
+### 6. Deploy RPC or transaction nodes

-These nodes need their own node keys so we set the `generateKeys: true` for a standard RPC node.
-For a Transaction node
+These nodes need their own node keys, so set the `generateKeys` flag to `true` for a standard RPC node.
-(GoQuorum paired with Tessera for private transactions) we also set the `privacy: true` flag and deploy in the same manner
+For a transaction node (GoQuorum paired with Tessera for private transactions), set the `privacy` flag to `true` and
-as before.
+deploy in the same manner as before.

 For an RPC node with the release name `rpc-1`: